 The accessibility criterion produced shows how accessible the area is for easy transportation of raw materials and farm products, and for irrigated agriculture.
-The accessibility criterion was
+The accessibility criterion was generated from two criteria of distance to road and distance to river.

 Figure 5: Access to Road and River